sajidhamdard/learnjavascript/notes/Hindi/55-primitive-nonprimitive.md

 ```

 As you can see, even though we modified the nested object in the copied object, the changes did not get reflected in the original object.

-In summary, a Shallow copy creates a new object with a reference to the original object's nested objects, while a Deep copy creates an independent clone of the original object including all the nested objects.